Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Where Things Sit

-A quick geography check: the Golden Gate Park family plan, the true stroller-walk fallback, Sunday race friction, and the across-the-bridge wild card.
+A quick geography check: the Yerba Buena circus plan, the Golden Gate Park music loop, the close Randall fallback, and the Pride weekend downtown pressure.

 Illustrated schematic map of this weekend's event options around a generalized home base